baggiponte/polars-katas/README.md

 You can change the memory representation of a numeric datatype with `.cast()`.

 1. Cast the string column into a categorical.
-1. Cast the integer columns to have the smallest memory footprint.
+2. Cast the integer columns to have the smallest memory footprint.
+3. Cast the datetime columns to milliseconds.

 <details>
 <summary>solution</summary>